hinto-janai/gupax/README.md

 Given a slightly corrupted `state.toml` file, Gupax will attempt to merge it with a new default one.
 This will most likely happen if the internal data structure of `state.toml` is changed in the future (e.g removing an outdated setting).
 The node/pool database cannot be merged.

-If Gupax can't read/write to disk at all, or if there are any other big issues, it will show an un-recoverable error screen.
+If Gupax can't read/write to disk at all, or if there are any other big issues, it will show an unrecoverable error screen.

 | OS       | Data Folder                              | Example                                         |
 |----------|------------------------------------------|-------------------------------------------------|